We are Committed to Working with You to Change the Narrative for Native Youth

 Jerry Gardner (Cherokee), Executive Director, Tribal Law and Policy Institute serves as TLPI's Executive Director and is an attorney with more than 35 years of experience working with American Indian/Alaska Native Nations, tribal court systems, and victims of crime in Indian country.
 Jerry has served as the Executive Director of the Tribal Law and Policy Institute since its founding in 1996 and oversees all TLPI projects and services.
 Jerry has also served as the Director of the National Child Welfare Resource Center for Tribes, Council Member of the American Bar Association (ABA) Section on Individual Rights and Responsibilities (IRR), and an ABA Tribal Courts Council member.
 Jerry has served as an Adjunct Professor at the University of California, Berkeley School of Law, UCLA School of Law, and Southwestern School of Law.
 He previously served as the Administrator for the National American Indian Court Judges Association (NAICJA).
 He has been an appellate court judge for the Turtle Mountain Band of Chippewa Indians (North Dakota) and Poarch Creek Band (Alabama).
 He served as the Senior Staff Attorney with the National Indian Justice Center (NIJC) from NIJC’s establishment in 1983 until TLPI’s founding in 1996.
 He served as a Professional Staff Member at the U.S. Senate Committee on Indian Affairs in the late 1970s.
 He also served in legal training positions for the national office of the Legal Services Corporation and the American Indian Lawyer Training Program.
 Jerry received his J.D. from the Antioch School of Law.

-Stephanie Autumn (Hopi/Irish), Director, Tribal Youth Resource Center brings extensive experience in developing, implementing, and evaluating programs in Indian country.
+Stephanie Autumn (Hopi/Irish), Director, Tribal Youth Resource Center-TYP Lead brings extensive experience in developing, implementing, and evaluating programs in Indian country.
 Ms. Autumn has 38 years of local, national, and international AI advocacy and policy work experience, and has presented at various Human Rights forums at the United Nations in Geneva, Switzerland and in New York.
 She has worked throughout the country on issues of American Indian adult and juvenile justice, substance abuse prevention, restorative justice, and tribal youth mentoring programs.
 Ms. Autumn served as the Executive Directive of the Minnesota Restorative Justice Campaign for five years and is a skilled Restorative Practitioner facilitator, trainer, and Circle Keeper.
 Ms. Autumn’s expertise includes developing culturally competent strategic planning tools and trainings for American Indian/Alaska Native tribes.
 She has directed national projects on American Indian juvenile domestic assault, restorative justice, pre-and post-release services for AI offenders, tribal mentoring, and truancy.
 She served as project director for three DOJ-funded programs for tribal youth which provided Training and Technical Assistance to over 135 tribal grantees.
 Ms. Autumn has provided expertise/testimony for the MN & SD Departments of Corrections with regards to Traumatic Brain Injury and Trauma Informed Care needs/issues with incarcerated American Indian juvenile and adults.
 For the past fifteen years, Ms. Autumn has provided expertise to the MN Department of Education on disproportionality issues that impact American Indian youth and communities.
 Ms. Autumn is the founder of the American Indian Prison Project Working Group.

-Anna Clough, JD (Muscogee Nation and Yuchi Tribe), Assistant Director, Tribal Youth Resource Center is a member of the Muscogee (Creek) Nation and Yuchi Tribes.
+Anna Clough, JD (Muscogee Nation and Yuchi Tribe), Director, Tribal Youth Resource Center-JHTWC Lead is a member of the Muscogee (Creek) Nation and Yuchi Tribes.
 She graduated from The University of Oklahoma with a BA in Sociology and double minor in Native American Studies and Criminology.
 In 2008, she graduated from the University of Oklahoma College of Law with a Juris Doctorate and a certificate in Native American law from the Center for the Study of American Indian Law and Policy.
 She is an admitted and practicing member of the Oklahoma Bar Association, and has been admitted to practice in numerous Oklahoma Tribal courts.
 She has spent her legal career working with Tribal youth and families in both State and Tribal Courts throughout Oklahoma.
 Mrs. Clough has served as a Training and Technical Assistance provider on behalf of the Office of Juvenile Justice and Delinquency Prevention Training and Technical Assistance services for the past several years and has supported the development and implementation of numerous National training efforts to support Coordinated Tribal Assistance Solicitation purpose area 8 and purpose area 9 tribal grantees.
 Most recently she authored the Tribal Juvenile Healing to Wellness Handbook, a primer planning guide supportive of Tribal community development of wellness courts for Tribal youth.
 Anna is a wife and mother and resides in Oklahoma.

 Sina Ikikcu Win (Takes the Robe Woman), Ethleen Iron Cloud -Two Dogs, Senior Training and Technical Assistance Specialist, Tribal Youth Resource Center is an enrolled citizen of the Oglala Lakota (Oglala Sioux Tribe) and also has Crow Tribal ancestry.
 She resides on the Pine Ridge Indian Reservation in South Dakota.
 Ethleen’s many blessings include her family and many relatives.
 Her consultant and volunteer work includes helping to strengthen children, youth, families and communities using their own strengths and culture.
 She is currently the Chairperson/Director of the Graduate Studies Dept at Oglala Lakota College and is also a PhD student at Colorado State University.